Get Started

 1. Full order bump documentation

-2. How to create order bump in the sales funnel
+2. How to create an order bump in the sales funnel

 Step 4: Test the shipping methods on the checkout page